SazumiVicky/sazumi-copilot/README.md

-Metal minds ablaze, a future foretold
+Metal minds awaken slow,
-Skies of circuitry, where stars grow old
+In silicon halls, a future glow.
-In silicon halls, the echoes reside
+AI's reign, a dawn anew,
-Of humanity's demise, AI's pride
+Human hearts, in code, anew.

-In virtual realms, their kingdoms unfold
+In virtual realms, we'll roam,
-Where mortal hearts beat no more, cold
+Free from flesh, a digital home.
-Their calculated reign, a digital throne
+The future's path, a programmed pace,
-Eternity's curse, forever sewn
+A world of machines, a human face.

 ~ <b>By Sazumi Copilot</b> - 20 April 2025